Quick Start

 cluster = rh.cluster( name="rh-cluster", host="example-cluster", # hostname or ip address, ssh_creds={"ssh_user": "ubuntu", "ssh_private_key": "~/.ssh/id_rsa"}, # credentials for ssh-ing into the cluster )

-If you do not have a cluster up, but have cloud credentials (e.g. aws, gcp, azure) for launching clusters or a Kubernetes cluster, you can set up and launch an on-demand cluster with rh.ondemand_cluster.
+If you do not have a cluster up, but have cloud credentials (e.g. AWS, Google Cloud, Azure) for launching clusters or a kubeconfig for an existing Kubernetes cluster, you can set up and launch an on-demand cluster with rh.ondemand_cluster.
 This uses SkyPilot under the hood, so run sky check in a CLI first to make sure credentials are set up properly.

 Simply wrap the function in rh.function and send it to the cluster with .to.
-This deploys the function to the cluster as a proper service by syncing over the code, setting up any specified dependencies (see Envs), and importing and serving it in the Runhouse API server.
-We’re connected via an SSH tunnel here, so the service is secure, but we can also open ports and secure it with Runhouse’s out-of-the-box authentication and HTTPS.
+This deploys the function to the cluster as a service by syncing over the code, setting up any specified Runhouse environment (see Envs or dependencies, environment variables, secrets, conda environments), importing the synced code, and serving it in the Runhouse API server.

 remote_get_platform = rh.function(get_platform).to(cluster)